diegokoes/NOTES_programming/dump/workout/Bent Over DB Row.md

-# Bent Over DB Row
+# BENT OVER DB ROW
 1. No rounding of the back
 2. Squeeze and control eccentric
 >![[Pasted image 20250213130501.png]]